 Contact - BIS Public Affairs 202-482-2721

-The U.S. Department of Commerce today announced that New Focus, Inc. (New Focus) of San Jose, California agreed to a $200,000 civil penalty to settle charges that it violated the Export Administration Regulations (EAR).
+The U.S. Department of Commerce today announced that Molecular Probes, Inc., of Eugene, Oregon (Molecular Probes) agreed to pay a $266,750 civil penalty to settle charges that it exported toxins to numerous countries in violation of the Export Administration Regulations (EAR).